betterscientificsoftware/bssw.io/Articles/Blog/2022-10-reading-list.md

 #### "digitalSTS: A Field Guide for Science & Technology Studies" edited by Janet Vertesi and David Ribes

 This is a collection of articles on topics related to the intersection of STS and "digital" aka “computers.”
 The text is definitely not targeted at a broad audience, but boy is it ever useful and illuminating for research software engineers who necessarily operate in the liminal space between scientific research and software engineering.

+### Image information

+For more information about the image above and the processing technique, see <https://mastcamz.asu.edu/galleries/technicolor-beavertail/?back=%2Fmars-images%2Fteam-favorites%2F>.
+The processing software that created this image was produced by Million Concepts.

 ### Author Bio